Introduction

 - Keep all

-instances reference to a list
+ITask instances reference to a list

 - If exception happen to a particular

-execution, notify for a exhaustive checking for of ITask
+ITask execution, notify for a exhaustive checking for of ITask instances in the list.

 - For each

-instance, cancel ITask
+ITask instance, cancel ITask if still running

 Remove completed ITask instance reference from task list